O Theophan, thou man of God and faithful servant of Christ,

 On Prayer - From the Writings of Bishop Theophan the Recluse, St. John of Kronstadt Press, Liberty, TN.

-This is a booklet that contains a verse-by-verse commentary on Psalm 118 (as numbered in the Septuagint -- Psalm 119 in Western Bibles), "Blessed are the blameless in the way...," by St. Theophan the Recluse.
-There is no information in the booklet about its publication.
+This is a booklet that contains "A summary of this Russian Orthodox commentary," a verse-by-verse commentary on Psalm 118 (as numbered in the Septuagint -- Psalm 119 in Western Bibles), "Blessed are the blameless in the way...," by St. Theophan the Recluse.
+It is a very brief summary of a much longer discourse that at last has been published in English (see above).
+There is no information in the booklet about who translated or published this aside from "F. Gleb" on the front cover.

 Psalm 118/119 Based on the Septuagint Version and Commented by Bishop Theophan the Recluse - A Summary of This Russian Orthodox Commentary, F. Gleb.